wtPLSQL/wtPLSQL/docs/demo/Trigger-Test.md

 ```

 This is report level 30, the most detailed level of reporting.
 Starting from the top, we find the test runner executed 1 test case and 3 assertions.
 All tests passed for a 100% yield.
 The code coverage for the trigger shows 5 profiles, 4 executed, and a code coverage of 100%.
 Notice the trigger offset of 3 which aligns the source code with the profiled lines.

+This is not a complete test.
+More test cases are needed to confirm various values are handled correctly when inserted.

 ---
 [Demos and Examples](README.md)